Ewigkeit: Band history

 In December 2006, Fogerty burned all his recording contracts.
 All previous Ewigkeit material was then made available at Deathtomusic.com.
 In January 2007, Death to Music Productions gave away a remastered and superior version of Battle Furies.
 In March 2007, Starscape was available free, with the intention that all material will be fully released online.

 In March 2007, James Fogarty abandoned the Ewigkeit project, stating in the press-release, "... [metal] is mostly out-of-date, out-of-touch with its origins and (worst of all) conservative in the extreme..."

 An online link to Fogerty's new project, The Bombs of Enduring Freedom, was created with the debut self-titled album released in December 2007, and an EP Kalashikovs and Car Bombs, followed in 2008.
 During this time, he also produced the Old Forest album Tales of the Sussex Weald.

 In 2012 Ewigkeit was reactivated, with a black metal sound, and two more studio albums were released: Back to Beyond in August 2012, and Cosmic Man (July 2017).
-A new EP, Depopulate, will be released on January, 23, 2021.
+In 2017, the band fully re-recorded its 1997 album, Battle Furies, and re-released it as Battle Furies 2.017, on CD via Death to Music Productions, and on vinyl via Beverina Productions and Casus Belli Musica.
+A new EP, Depopulate, was released on 23 January 2021.